josnidhin/go-openapi-codegen-examples/dvsclient/dvsapi/docs/Product.md

 `func (o *Product) UnsetRequiredStatementIdentifierFields()`

 UnsetRequiredStatementIdentifierFields ensures that no value is present for RequiredStatementIdentifierFields, not even an explicit nil
+### GetRequiredAdditionalIdentifierFields

+`func (o *Product) GetRequiredAdditionalIdentifierFields() [][]string`

+GetRequiredAdditionalIdentifierFields returns the RequiredAdditionalIdentifierFields field if non-nil, zero value otherwise.

+### GetRequiredAdditionalIdentifierFieldsOk

+`func (o *Product) GetRequiredAdditionalIdentifierFieldsOk() (*[][]string, bool)`

+GetRequiredAdditionalIdentifierFieldsOk returns a tuple with the RequiredAdditionalIdentifierFields field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRequiredAdditionalIdentifierFields

+`func (o *Product) SetRequiredAdditionalIdentifierFields(v [][]string)`

+SetRequiredAdditionalIdentifierFields sets RequiredAdditionalIdentifierFields field to given value.

+### SetRequiredAdditionalIdentifierFieldsNil

+`func (o *Product) SetRequiredAdditionalIdentifierFieldsNil(b bool)`

+ SetRequiredAdditionalIdentifierFieldsNil sets the value for RequiredAdditionalIdentifierFields to be an explicit nil

+### UnsetRequiredAdditionalIdentifierFields
+`func (o *Product) UnsetRequiredAdditionalIdentifierFields()`

+UnsetRequiredAdditionalIdentifierFields ensures that no value is present for RequiredAdditionalIdentifierFields, not even an explicit nil
 ### GetAvailabilityZones

 `func (o *Product) GetAvailabilityZones() []AvailabilityZones`